Nucleomics-VIB/Opentrons/NC_protocols/NC_Fill_96w_plate/README.md

 ### IMPORTANT NOTE ###

-The CSV data should be saved as a two columns, comma-separated text file (!! _Windows user_ : ',' => not ';' !!) with 'Positions' being well addresses (A1) and all volumes ('Value') given with a decimal separator '.' as in the following example
+The CSV data should be saved as a two columns, comma-separated text file (!! _Windows user_ : ',' => not ';' !!) with 'Positions' being well addresses (A1) and all volumes ('Value') given with a dot => '.' as decimal separator as in the following example

 ```
 Position,Value